scatauk/guidelines/logbook-standards.md

 ## Feedback & Contributions

 As advocates of open standards, SCATA welcomes feedback and contributions from members and non-members alike.
-Pull requests via [Github](https://github.com/scatauk/guidelines/blob/main/logbook-standards.md) are welcome or any comments can be sent to [chairman@scata.org.uk](mailto:chairman@scata.org.uk).
+Pull requests via [Github](https://github.com/scatauk/guidelines/blob/main/logbook-standards.md) are welcome, or any comments can be sent to [chairman@scata.org.uk](mailto:chairman@scata.org.uk).